A wood product is a climate act

 Wood has the unique ability to absorb carbon dioxide from the atmosphere and store it.
 To grow, one kilogram of wood needs approximately 1.55 kilograms of carbon dioxide, and the carbon from this is stored in the wood.
 The rule of the thumb is that one cubic metre of wood stores a tonne of carbon dioxide.

-“Being renewable and recyclable, wood is the best construction material from the climate perspective, because it stores carbon within it,” says Mikko Saavalainen, Senior Vice President, Business Development at Metsä Wood.
+“Being renewable and recyclable, wood is the best construction material from the climate perspective, because it stores carbon within it,” says Jussi Björman, Director, Business Development, Construction, of Metsä Wood.

 An average Finnish single-family house built from wood stores roughly 30 tonnes of atmospheric carbon dioxide within its wooden structures.
 This is equal to the carbon dioxide emissions generated by the average miles driven by one consumer over a period of 10 years.